 Conclusion

-Even if the decision of the Dresden Higher Regional Court in this matter is certainly contestable, there is a risk that further courts will follow the opinion and hold individual managing directors personally liable.
-Managing directors would then be exposed to a significant liability risk.
+Even if the decision of the Higher Regional Court of Dresden in this matter is certainly contestable, there is a risk that other courts will follow the opinion and hold individual managing directors personally liable.
+Managing directors would then be exposed to a significant liability risk. exposed.
 This increases when they have to make decisions that lead to data processing.

 Let our team of experts show you how data processing in your company can be data protection compliant!